 What are the best toppings for my sweet potatoes?

 You’ll see many choices on this topic, even marshmallows which I can see why, because both sweet and savory flavors do really well with sweet potato.
 I just can’t imagine laying down marshmallows on my regular mashed potatoes, can you?
 Also fresh herbs really work well like rosemary, thyme and oregano.
 Lastly Thanksgiving and the holidays wouldn’t be complete without real maple syrup.
 Adding it to the sweet potatoes almost turns it from a savory side dish to a dessert an don’t forget those toasted crunchy chopped pecans.

 I can’t wait for Thanksgiving and heaping a huge spoonful of these potatoes onto my plate!

 Check out some of my other favorite sweet potato dishes I think you might like!

 Sweet Potato Mash with Fresh Herbs

-- Transfer to a serving dish and serve warm with a drizzle of extra maple syrup over the top if desired.
+- Transfer to a serving dish and serve warm with a drizzle of extra maple syrup over the top and some crushed pecans if desired.